TomDemeranville/orcid-java-client/README.md

 	    </repository>
     </repositories>

-Add the dependency like this for normal containers:
+Add the dependency like this:

 	<dependency>
 		<groupId>uk.bl</groupId>